nrc-cnrc/PortageTextProcessing/README.md

 PortageTextProcessing requires:
  - Perl >= 5.14, as `perl` on your PATH;
- - Python 2.7, as `python2` on your PATH;
  - any version of Python 3, as `python3` on your PATH;
  - `/bin/bash`, `/bin/sh`, `/usr/bin/env`.

-It also requires a number of Perl, Python 2.7, and Python 3 libraries, which you can install with the package manager of your choice.
+It also requires a number of Perl and Python 3 libraries, which you can install with the package manager of your choice.
 For the list, go to `tests/check-installation/` and run `./run-test.sh`.
 This test suite looks for dependencies and flags any missing ones.